cyberbotics/webots-doc/reference/servo.md

 position directly (*position control*).
 The user specifies a target position using the `wb_servo_set_position()` function, then the P-controller takes into account the desired velocity, acceleration and motor force in order to move the servo to the target position.
-See .
+See [this table](servo.md#servo-control-summary).

-In Webots, position control is carried out in three stages, as depicted in .
+In Webots, position control is carried out in three stages, as depicted in [this figure](servo.md#servo-control).
 The first stage is performed by the user-specified controller (1) that decides which position, velocity, acceleration and motor force must be used.
 The second stage is performed by the servo P-controller (2) that computes the current velocity of the servo *V<sub>c</sub>*.
 Finally, the third stage (3) is carried out by the physics simulator (ODE joint motors).

 %figure "Servo control"